4 min read

 It was a command, not a question.

-I reached into my bag and handed him my Italian Passport sleepily, realising the train had stopped and was almost empty.
+I reached into my bag and handed him my Italian Passport sleepily, realizing the train had stopped and was almost empty.

 He flicked through the pages monotonously, grunting as he handed it to another equally emotionless soldier.